 Detailed information from the U.S. Department of the Treasury can be found here.

 SBA - PPP Update on Loan Forgiveness

-For those Central Bank clients who received funding and are eligible for loan forgiveness, you will soon be able to complete an online version of the SBA’s Paycheck Protection Program (PPP) loan forgiveness application.
-The online application will include the new provisions and streamline the process, it will walk you carefully through each step ensuring a quicker and more convenient experience than filling out a paper application.
-Our online portal will capture all of your application details and supporting documentation needed for SBA loan forgiveness.
+For those Central Bank clients who received funding and are eligible for loan forgiveness, you will be able to complete an online version of the SBA’s Paycheck Protection Program (PPP) loan forgiveness application.
+The online application includes the new provisions and streamline the process, it walks you carefully through each step ensuring a quicker and more convenient experience than filling out a paper application.
+Our online portal captures all of your application details and supporting documentation needed for SBA loan forgiveness.

-We are not accepting applications at this time and will email you once the Central Bank PPP Loan Forgiveness online application portal is available.
 Please note, there is no rush to apply and as your community bank, we will keep you updated on important dates for the loan forgiveness process.
-We strongly recommend that you begin preparing for the application process by gathering the required documents.
-Having your required documentation ready for electronic upload will be imperative to submitting your forgiveness application successfully.
-You will need to upload scanned documentation during the online application process.
+We strongly recommend that you prepare for the application process by gathering the required documents.
+Having your required documentation ready for electronic upload is imperative to submitting your forgiveness application successfully.
+You need to upload scanned documentation during the online application process.

 Detailed information about applying for PPP Loan Forgiveness can be found in this SBA Presentation (English) and SBA Presentation (Spanish).
 We encourage you to print this resource and use it as a reference.
-Once you are able to apply, our team will be monitoring the online system and notify you that we have begun to process your request.
+Once you apply, our team continuously monitors the online system and will notify you that we have begun to process your request.
 We will try to respond as soon as we can, but by law the bank has 60 days to provide a decision.
 For additional details about the application process, please visit the SBA website for FAQs on PPP Loan Forgiveness.

 Scam and Fraud Alerts

 Warning: Fraudsters Use Global Crises, like Coronavirus, to Phish